WangHYLab/scPharm/README.md

 nfeatures: number of genes used to make cell ID.
 cores: number of CPU cores to use.
 This parameter can only be set to 1 on windows platform.
 Default:1
 features: character vector of feature names to run MCA.
 If not specified all features will be taken.
 slot: slot of seurat object used to run MCA.
+Default:data.
 assay: assay of seurat object used to run MCA.
+Default:RNA.

 ##### value